UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Must be flexible and can easily revise any program changes
         title: Programs Head (Flagship Project)
       - description: >-
-          * Takes note of the minutes of the meeting
+          * In charge of Handling the Online Platform Needed to Hold the Workshop (ex.
+Zoom)

-          * Handles the evaluation process
+          * Prepare Other Materials Needed For the Workshop (ex.
+Videos or powerpoints needed by other Departments for You To Present, Music While waiting for more participants)

-          * In-charge of handling the logistics of the event (sending necessary forms to OSA)
+          * Must be prepared for potential risks (ex.
+Zoom link not working or zoom is lagging and you have to switch platforms)

-          * Must be organized and detail-oriented
+          * In charge of Creating Sign-ups and post evals for these Workshops and keeping track of registrations
-        title: Secretariat (Flagship Project)
+        title: Logistics (Flagship Project)
       - description: >-
-          * In-charge of looking for and create write ups about speakers and hosts
+          * In charge of looking for and creating write-ups about speakers and hosts

           * Create e-mail letters to be sent out to potential clients